 NanoTherm™ therapy involves injecting iron oxide nanoparticles directly into a tumor in a procedure similar to performing a biopsy.
 The patient is then placed in the NanoActivator which is a machine that produces an alternating magnetic field.
 While safe for human beings, this causes the nanoparticles to generate heat directly within the tumor tissue.
 Depending on the temperature reached and the duration of treatment, the tumor cells are either destroyed directly or sensitized for additional chemotherapy or radiation treatments.

 Prostate cancer and brain tumors make up combined annual treatment costs of 12 billion euros.
-Nanotherm therapy has EU-wide certification with the Company beginning their their first commercial treatment of brain tumors in Germany around the end of 2014.
+Nanotherm therapy has EU-wide certification with the Company beginning their first commercial treatment of brain tumors in Germany around the end of 2014.
 Clinical trials are expected to begin in the U.S. this year and just yesterday, Magforce issued a press release about a meeting with the FDA on their prostate cancer Investigational Device Exemption application.

 A Vote of Confidence from Peter Thiel